How to create an array in Python

 print(squares)--OUTPUT--[1, 4, 9, 16, 25]

-List comprehensions offer a concise and readable way to create lists based on existing sequences.
-The expression [x**2 for x in range(1, 6)] builds a new list by applying an operation to each item in a sequence.
-It's a compact alternative to writing a full for loop to achieve the same result.
+List comprehensions offer a concise and often more readable way to create lists from other iterables.
+This Pythonic approach combines a for loop and element creation into one line.
+In the example, [x**2 for x in range(1, 6)] generates a new list by applying the squaring operation to each number in the sequence.

 Advanced array techniques